4 - 5 days

 Vitamin A is the name given to a group of biologically active, fat-soluble molecules that includes retinol, retinal and retinoic acid.1,2 These retinoid compounds are derived from the plant precursor molecule, β-carotene. β-carotene (also referred to as provitamin A) has a structure that consists of two molecules of retinal linked at their aldehyde ends.1 β-carotene is converted to vitamin A by intestinal absorptive cells and hepatocytes.1,2 Vitamin A is stored in the liver and transported to extrahepatic tissues bound to retinol binding protein and albumin.1 Both retinol and β-carotene levels are measured in plasma for assessing vitamin A inadequacy and/or toxicity.

 Vitamin A exists in humans in several forms and is tightly controlled.
-Naturally occuring forms of vitamin A include retinol, retinol esters, retinal and retinoic acid.
+Naturally occurring forms of vitamin A include retinol, retinol esters, retinal and retinoic acid.
 The alcohol form, retinol, predominates in the circulation, but it is too toxic for storage.
 Instead, the liver stores as retinyl esters - principally palmitate.
 The active form of vitamin A in the visual cycle is the aldehyde form, retinal.
 Retinoic acid is the form in tissues responsible for the biological actions of vitamin A in cellular division and differentiation.11

 The most important measurand for the estimation of vitamin A status is circulating vitamin A as retinol.
 Serum retinol levels do not accurately reflect liver retinyl ester levels.
 Despite this limitation, serum retinol is still useful because the levels will diminish once the supply from the liver is diminished.
 The serum retinol level at which vitamin A deficiency occurs will coincide with the manifestation of night blindness, due to the interruption of the visual cycle by lack of retinal.
 Other more serious symptoms will occur later when retinoic acid is depleted by even less available hepatic retinyl esters.12